Puri is whole wheat fried bread, made on special occasions. Especially popular with children.

 - Oil to deep fry

-- Divide the dough in 10 equal parts.
+- Divide the dough in eight equal parts.
+Form these into smooth balls, rolling the dough between your greased plams.

-- Place the puri in the frying pan and press it with a skimmer, puri should puff right away.
+- Place one puri at a time in the frying pan and press it with a skimmer.
+The puris should puff up right away.
+Turn the puris over.
+Puri

-- Tturn puri over.
-Puri should be light creamy brown from both sides.
-Take the puri out and place it on paper towels to absorb the excess oil.
+should be light creamy brown on both sides.
+Take the puris out and place them on paper towels to absorb the excess oil.

 - Serve puri hot or store in covered container after they cool to room temperature.